LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 - `SIGNING_CERTIFICATE_PASSWORD`: The password for your Apple signing certificate.
 - `PROVISIONING_PROFILE_BASE64`: The provisioning profile encoded in base64 format.

-You can use the following command to encode the
+You can use the following commands to encode secrets in base64 format and copy it to the pasteboard:

 ```sh
 # API_KEY_BASE64
 openssl base64 -in AuthKey_{KEY_ID}.p8 | pbcopy

 # SIGNING_CERTIFICATE_BASE64
 openssl base64 -in {SIGNING_CERTIFICATE_NAME}.p12 | pbcopy

 # PROVISIONING_PROFILE_BASE64
 openssl base64 -in {PROVISIONING_PROFILE_NAME}.mobileprovision | pbcopy
 ```

 ## Deployment Workflow

-Now that we automated test execution, we can focus on the automatic deployment to AppStore Connect.
+Having specified all secrets and pipeline configuration variables, we can create a dedicated workflow that automates deployment to AppStore Connect.
 This way, we can distribute the application to TestFlight and get feedback from internal- and external testers.

-Similar to test execution we start with a similar blueprint:
+We start with the following blueprint:

 ```yml
 name: Deploy to App Store Connect